ehmicky/merge-error-cause/README.md

 }
 ```

-If the parent error type is `Error`, the child type is used instead.
-This allows
+If the parent error class is `Error`, the child class is used instead.
+This
-wrapping the error message or properties while keeping its type.
+allows wrapping the error message or properties while keeping its class.

 ```js
 try {